rabarbers/pascal.wallet.connector/README.md

 ### For technical support contact Rabarbers and be polite

 ## Roadmap
-* RPC EPasa methods: 'checkepasa' and 'validateepasa' and 'epasa' Epasa data structure according to [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md) and [PIP-0027](https://www.pascalcoin.org/development/pips/pip-0027).
+* RPC EPasa methods: 'checkepasa' and 'validateepasa' and Epasa data structure according to [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md) and [PIP-0027](https://www.pascalcoin.org/development/pips/pip-0027).
 * Update RPC method signatures taking into consideration all the changes documented in [Wallet v5.4 CHANGELOG](https://github.com/PascalCoin/PascalCoin/blob/master/CHANGELOG.md).
 * RPC method 'paytokey' when it will be supported in the Wallet according to [PIP-0041](https://www.pascalcoin.org/development/pips/pip-0041).